vapmail16/oxford-genai-llmops-project/README.md

 The book is fundamentally a book about machine learning engineering, which can be thought of as a precursor to AI engineering.
 Many of the core foundational concepts from ML engineering carry over into AI engineering.

 To augment your learning from the lectures in the course, the following topics are covered in the identified chapters in the book.
-I would suggest reading these and following some of the coding exercises within the book to prepare you for the capstone project (discussed in a later section):
+I would suggest reading these and following some of the coding exercises within the book to prepare you for the  project (discussed in a later section):

 1. Software Engineering Best Practice:
   * The ML and AI Development Lifecycle [Chapter 2.3]